lvieirajr/mongorest/README.md

     }
 ```

-First we created our Book collection that inherited from the `mongorest.Collection` class, then ee added a `schema` to specify the fields, and their types.
+First we created our Book collection that inherited from the `mongorest.Collection` class,
+then we added a `schema` to specify the fields, and their types.
 For more details on schema creation visit the documentation for **Cerberus** in this [LINK][cerberus].

 ```python